Help us achieve our goals:

-Distorted foliage on cherries is unsightly on ornamental trees but does not stop cherry trees from flowering or bearing fruit.
+Cherry blackfly can cause distorted foliage on cherries, this is unsightly but does not stop cherry trees from flowering or bearing fruit.

 Common name Cherry blackflyScientific name Myzus cerasiPlants affected Fruiting cherries and ornamental forms of Prunus cerasus, P. avium and P. padusMain symptoms Curled and distorted leaves at tips, with black aphids presentMost active May–July

-Cherry blackfly is an aphid that sucks sap from the foliage of fruiting cherries and ornamental forms of Prunus cerasus, P. avium and P. padus during late spring and early summer.
+Cherry blackfly is an aphid that sucks sap from the foliage of fruiting cherries and ornamental forms of Prunus cerasus, P. avium and P. padus during late spring and early summer, causing tight leaf curling.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)

-Aphids Aphid predatorsBacterial canker BlackflyBlossom wiltCherry fruit dropCherry leaf scorch and leaf spotCherries: acidCherries: sweetSilver leaf Winter moth caterpillars
+Aphids Aphid predatorsBacterial canker BlackflyBlossom wiltCherry fruit dropCherry leaf scorch and leaf spotCherries: acidCherries: sweetFruit aphidsSilver leaf Winter moth caterpillars

 Register for the site or sign in to share your experiences on this topic and seek advice from our community of gardeners.